Making repayments on your lifetime mortgage

-It’s not a requirement for you to make repayments on your more2life lifetime mortgage, as the loan plus roll-up interest is usually repaid when the plan comes to an end, however you do have the option to do so if you wish.
+However, you do have the option to make voluntary payments if you wish.
 Making repayments can help to reduce your total cost of borrowing, which could allow you to pass on a greater inheritance to your beneficiaries.

-If you choose to make repayments, you’re in control of how much and how often you pay, with the minimum repayment being £50.
+If you have a more2life lifetime mortgage and want to make voluntary repayments, you’re in control of how much and how often you pay, with the minimum repayment being £50, subject to criteria.
 This can be done through making either ad-hoc or regular repayments.
-However, please note that you can only repay up to 10% of the original release amount every year without incurring early repayment charges (ERCs).

 Set up a standing order